pingcap/docs-cn/README.md

 2. Scheduling and load balancing regions in the TiKV cluster, including but not limited to data migration and Raft group leader transfer.

-3. Allocating the transaction ID that is globally unique and monotonic increasing.
+3. Allocating the transaction ID that is globally unique and monotonically increasing.

 As a cluster, PD needs to be deployed to an odd number of nodes.
 Usually it is recommended to deploy to 3 online nodes at least.